Per Diem, PRN, Travel, Local Contract: What the Terms Mean

 Credentialing

 Credentialing is the process of verifying a technologist's licenses, certifications, and qualifications before they work.
-It confirms that credentials such as ARRT certification and state licensure are current and valid, and it is normally completed once, up front, rather than repeated for every shift.
+It confirms that credentials such as ARRT certification and state licensure (which varies by state, as our state-by-state licensing reference lays out) are current and valid, and it is normally completed once, up front, rather than repeated for every shift.

 Modality